mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/accesslistdefinition.md

 #### AwsSecurityGroup

 ID of the AWS security group to allow access.
-Mutually exclusive with cidrBlock and ipAddress and cidrBlock.
+Mutually exclusive with CIDRBlock and IPAddress.

 _Required_: No